Plombo/vcromclaim/README.md

 * Can recreate a playable replica of the original ROM for SNES games where the original sound data has been removed from the ROM, by re-encoding the PCM sound data to BRR and restoring the BRR data to its original place in the ROM.
-* Can extract most, but not all, of Space Harrier (Arcade).
+* Can extract Space Harrier (Arcade).
 * Automatically extracts the built-in manuals in VC games.
-* Automatically extracts saves for all formats, except PC Engine / TurboGrafx16 / TurboGrafx CD.
+* Automatically extracts saves for most formats, except PC Engine / TurboGrafx16 / TurboGrafx CD.
 * Displays useful debugging information in the extraction process.
 * Cross-platform - compatible with Linux, Windows, Mac OS X, and any other